What to bring to your appointment:

 The dogs come to us from a variety or locations.
 We have a few dogs here who are owner surrenders…..dogs that can no longer be cared for by their owners for a variety or reasons.
 These dogs are often house trained and a little older.
 Most of the dogs at Greenmore come to us from “high kill” shelters in rural areas of Tennessee, West Virginia, Ohio and the Carolinas where the culture for dogs is very different than our area and where people do not spay and neuter their pets.
 They come to us by volunteer transport and have had some initial temperament assessment, veterinary care and shots done.
 The dogs all have a Health Certificate which means a Veterinarian has indicated that they are in good physical condition.
 Most of the dogs are friendly but have had limited training on the leash and so forth.
 Some may be a bit shy when they first arrive and we work with them.

 All the dogs have Rabies (1 year), DHLPP ( first of three), a heart worm test and some initial wormer for intestinal worms.

-What is heart worm?
-What are the recommendations for heart warm testing?
+What is heartworm?
+What are the recommendations for heartworm testing?

 With our dogs we provide information on all of the care that was provided by us.
-Most of the dogs do receive heart worm testing by either us or a previous vet.
-We do not provide guarantee that all dogs are heart worm free, as that is not possible.
+Most of the dogs do receive heartworm testing by either us or a previous vet.
+We do not provide a guarantee that all dogs are heartworm free.